Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Types of Accommodations

-Depending on your budget and preference, it's essential to research not just hotels in Baguio, but also look into other types of accommodations before your visit.
-There are several types available throughout the city.
+Depending on your budget and preference, it's essential to research not just hotels in Baguio but also other types of accommodations before your visit.
+Several types are available throughout the city.

 You can find a private room or a dorm-type room, upscale accommodations, or cheap hotels in Baguio.
-There are also exclusive vacation houses for rent or transient houses in Baguio.
+There are also exclusive vacation houses for rent and transient houses in Baguio.

 Here are some of the usual accommodations in Baguio.
 Be sure to check which of these accommodates the number of people you are traveling with.